 According to predictions, countries with liberal immigration policies such as Canada, the USA, and Australia will be more successful at maintaining their working-age populations despite reaching lower fertility levels.
 (2)

 The Consequences of Fertility Rates Dropping

 “The societal, economic, and geopolitical power implications of our predictions are substantial,” says IHME Professor Stein Emil Vollset, first author of the paper.
 “In particular, our findings suggest that the decline in the numbers of working-age adults alone will reduce GDP growth rates that could result in major shifts in global economic power by the century’s end.”
-However, despite declines, he stresses that policies to adapt population growth must be careful not to compromise women‘s reproductive health or their rights.
+However, despite declines, he stresses that policies to adapt to population growth must be careful not to compromise women‘s reproductive health or rights.
 (2)

 To maintain your health, click here to access our free resources.